kareemAboelatta/AdSpace-Integrator-for-Android-kotlin-compose/README.md

-# AdSpace Integrator for Android
+# AdSpace Integrator for Android Kotlin jetback compose

 ## Introduction
 AdSpace Integrator for Android is a demonstration app that illustrates how to incorporate multiple ad SDKs within a single Android application.
 This project currently includes integrations for the Roulax and OKSpin SDKs.